AlexAplin/nndownload/README.md

                         http or socks proxy
   -o OUTPUT_PATH, --output-path OUTPUT_PATH
-                        custom output path (see template options) -f, --force-high-quality
+                        custom output path (see template options) -g, --no-login        create a download session without logging in -f, --force-high-quality
                         only download if the high quality source is available -m, --dump-metadata   dump video metadata to file